docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

          1. This is an enumerated list.

-         2. Enumerators may be arabic numbers, letters, or roman numerals.
+         2. Enumerators may be arabic numerals, letters, or roman numerals.

   3. `Definition lists`_::